Samsung seeks Dutch ban on 3G iPhone, iPad

 On Monday, Samsung's legal team in The Hague accused Apple of not paying licensing fees for some of Samsung's patents before it started selling iPhones.

-"Apple should have asked for a license before it launched the iPhone in 2007 or 2008 in Holland.
+"Apple should have asked for a licence before it launched the iPhone in 2007 or 2008 in Holland.
 Period," Samsung's lawyer Bas Berghuis said in court.

-Apple's lawyer Rutger Kleemans told the Dutch court on Monday: "Samsung never demanded a license until 2010 and before that Samsung remained silent because Apple is an important customer of Samsung."
+Apple's lawyer Rutger Kleemans told the Dutch court on Monday: "Samsung never demanded a licence until 2010 and before that Samsung remained silent because Apple is an important customer of Samsung."

 Lawyers from Apple and Samsung argued their cases at a hearing in The Hague district court and agreed not to request additional injunctions before the judge rules in mid-October.